All Planning Guides

 Alcudia is one of the strongest all-round family bases in Mallorca.
 The beach is long and shallow, there are many family hotels, and the resort has enough restaurants and activities to keep logistics easy.
 It suits younger children, first-time family trips, and school-holiday stays where convenience matters.

 The tradeoff is popularity.
 Alcudia can feel busy in peak summer, and some accommodation is spread out.
 Check walking distance to the beach and whether the hotel sits in Port d'Alcudia, Playa de Muro, or closer to the old town.
+For low-hassle family planning, being near the beach and restaurants usually matters more than saving a small amount on a hotel farther back.

 Puerto Pollensa